LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-add-applause-button-for-jekyll-post.md

 ## links-static.html

-Jekyll needs js & css files ready.
+Jekyll needs js & CSS files ready.
 So here it is.
-Add below code to the end of the file.
+Add the below code to the end of the file.

 ```html
 <!-- file: "/_includes/head/links-static.html" -->